 Ambassador Hamamoto built on Geneva’s unique multi-stakeholder platform – with its talented corps of diplomats, policy makers, specialists, business leaders, research institutes, and civil society – to envision creative and tangible ways for collaboration to unleash new opportunities for women and girls.

 In February 2015, U.S. Mission Geneva launched , an initiative driving collaboration and creative problem-solving in the areas of gender-based violence, adolescent girls’ health, economic empowerment, and leadership opportunities.
 In July 2015, Ambassador Hamamoto joined forces with the United Nations Office at Geneva and Women@TheTable to launch , a leadership network bringing together key decision-makers to promote gender equality.
 As of January 2017, more than 120 Ambassadors, heads of International Organizations and leaders of other Geneva-based institutions had signed on as Geneva Gender Champions, making specific commitments on behalf of their organizations to advance gender equality.
 In December 2015, the International Telecommunication Union (ITU) and UN Women honored Ambassador Hamamoto as a GEM-TECH Global Achiever for her exceptional efforts to boost women’s empowerment through information and communication technologies.

-Ambassador Hamamoto received a B.S. and an M.S. in Civil Engineering from Stanford University in 1983 and an M.B.A. from the UCLA Anderson School of Management in 1990.
+Ambassador Hamamoto received both undergraduate and graduate degrees in Civil Engineering from Stanford University and an M.B.A. from the UCLA Anderson School of Management.
 She is married and has two children.